UKNOC/Telnyx-SMS-Email/README.md

 ## Webhook Configuration

-Configure your SMS provider to send webhooks to:
+Configure your Telnyx number to send webhooks to:
 ```
 http://YOUR_SERVER_IP:5000/webhook
 ```

-The application expects webhooks in the following format:
+The application expects webhooks in this format:
 ```json
 {
   "data": {